karaianas/AndroidOpenGLESLessonsCpp/README.md

 # AndroidOpenGLESLessonsCpp
+This is an Android app for rendering models with environment map using precomputed radiance transfer and spherical harmonics.
-This implementation is built on top of this source code: https://github.com/learnopengles
+The implementation is built on top of this source code: https://github.com/learnopengles

 Demo video of the implementation: https://youtu.be/BibBvfgBAfs